 Step-by-Step: How to Extract Data from Payslips to Excel

-Step 1: Upload Your Payroll Documents First, gather the payroll documents you need to convert.
+First, gather the payroll documents you need to convert.
 This could be a batch of individual PDF payslips (pay stubs), a multi-page payroll register, monthly payroll reports, employee profile PDFs, or scanned images from older records.
 With a modern extraction tool, you do not need to split everything into tiny jobs first.
 You can upload a mixed batch of up to 6,000 files at once, including PDF, JPG, and PNG formats, or process a single PDF up to 5,000 pages when a provider exports one long report.

-Step 2: Instruct the AI (If Needed) Once your files are uploaded, you tell the AI what data to find.
+Once your files are uploaded, you tell the AI what data to find.
 For many standard payroll documents, an automatic pass can identify common fields without much guidance.
 For more control, use plain-language instructions such as: "extract employee ID, employee name, pay period start and end dates, regular hours, overtime hours, gross pay, taxes withheld, employee benefits, deductions, employer contributions, net pay, source file, and page number."
 Source references matter because payroll teams often need to trace a spreadsheet row back to the original PDF before approving an import or answering an audit request.
 If you process the same report format regularly, you can save a prompt for consistent repeat extraction.
-This is far simpler than the process required to automate invoice data extraction step-by-step, which can often be more complex.
+Non-English payslips work the same way as long as you name the fields you want — this guide to extracting Italian busta paga data into Excel applies the same prompt approach to a different payslip format.

-Step 3: Download the Structured Excel File Within minutes, the process is complete.
+Within minutes, the process is complete.
 You can download a structured Excel, CSV, or JSON file containing the requested data.
 The information is organized into columns, with each row corresponding to a specific employee, payslip, pay period, or payroll report line.
 Before importing the output into accounting, HR, or compliance systems, reconcile control totals such as gross pay, taxes withheld, benefit deductions, employer contributions, and net pay against the source payroll report.
+That reconciled workbook is also what auditors ask for: preparing payroll records for a workers' comp premium audit requires wages broken out by classification code, and this guide to payroll compliance audit records and preparation covers what employers are typically asked to produce.

 Choosing the Right Tool for AI Payroll Data Extraction